 trying to solve the problem on your own gives you the ability to express the reason why you need help in the first place. this is vital, because it establishes exactly what you value most about the person you are soliciting help from.

-2. you have to know exactly what you want
+2. know exactly what you want

 some problems are intrinsically challenging, like climbing a mountain. others are challenging in a more indirect way, like choosing which mountain to climb. it is your responsibility as a solicitor to understand what kind of help you wish to receive and to set clear goals for what you hope to accomplish by asking for it.